 It’s really not about the NPP – it’s about the peer relations Nearpod facilitates with ease.
 “Draw” doesn’t have to mean “draw a picture” – mathematical work can be “drawn” too!
 Present some content, then ask the students to solve a problem and “draw” what they know.
 (AKA “show your work!”)
 This allows you to virtually send every student to the board!
 Think of the paper “exit ticket” of the past, but administered when needed during a lesson (rather than only at the end) with instant digital work samples from every student (rather than annoying little piles of paper to sort in hopes of helping your students tomorrow.)
 Nearpod redefines the “exit ticket” concept completely.

 Don’t be selfish and keep all of those awesome work samples to yourself.
-Launch correct and incorrect work to ALL students’ screens so discussion can immediately ensue.
+Launch correct and incorrect work to ALL students’ screens, or at the front of the class, so discussion can immediately ensue.
 Consider framing each anonymous, launched work sample by saying, “Tell me something you like about this student’s work, and then tell me something you don’t like about it.”
 Or, “Tell me something you notice about this problem, and then tell me something you’re still wondering about.”
 Students are happy to comment on their peers’ work, especially in an error-analysis mode.
 Being able to scan instant student work samples is powerful data for the teacher, but gains the MOST power when shared with students to encourage rich mathematical discussions.
 Trust me, they are very happy to comment on their peers’ work.

 Nearpod “Polls” and “Quizzes” = Positive Peer Pressure